giriarteS/BSPM794/A tutorial in basic digital normalization.rst

    /Users/BrodersLab/khmerEnv/bin/normalize-by-median.py -C 5 -k 20 -N 4 -x 1e8 -o ecoli_ref.fq.keep.abundfilt.keep ecoli_ref.fq.keep.abundfilt

-(wait a while...) ...this will get rid of another 75%, leaving under 400,000 sequences of the original 5m.
+(wait a while...) ...this will get rid of another 70%, around 400,000 sequences of the original 5m.

 And voila – the sequences to assemble are in ‘ecoli_ref.fq.keep.abundfilt.keep’, in FASTA format.
 See Short Read Assembly with Velvet.